xyyxhf/xyyxhf.github.io/_pages/about.md

 - *2025.04* &nbsp;🎉 Received the Provincial Outstanding Master's Thesis from Education Department of Anhui Province.
 - *2025.02* &nbsp;🎉 A paper accepeted by journal IEEE Transactions on Reliability.
 - *2024.12* &nbsp;🎉 Received the National scholarship from Tongji University.
-- *2024.07* &nbsp;🎉 Received the Outstanding Master's Thesis in Mechanical Engineering from Auhui Mechanical Engineering Society.
+- *2024.07* &nbsp;🎉 Received the Outstanding Master's Thesis in Mechanical Engineering from Anhui Mechanical Engineering Society.
 - *2024.01* &nbsp;🎉 A paper accepeted by journal Information Fusion.
 - *2024.01* &nbsp;🎉 A paper accepeted by journal Applied Soft Computing.